 The fact is, your marketing efforts need to support one another in order to make that final sale.

 An inexpensive, personalized, and proven approach is to capture the email address of your website visitor.
 Offer them free information, a free gift, an incentive for subscribing to your mailing list.
-Then, you have on your hands a gold mine.
-A formula for getting the customer to your site again and again, without blowing your advertising budget.
+Then, you have a formula for getting the customer to your site again and again, without blowing your advertising budget.

-The special offer they receive in their inbox may be that 7th or 8th exposure they’ve had to your business — the one that makes the sale.
+The special offer they receive in their inbox may be that 7th or 8th exposure they’ve had to your business — the one that solidifies your relationship.